Mr-Kumar-Abhishek/aria/README.md

 ## constructor naming rules
 - begin with `gen-` means a service-like stuff will be start up by the constructor
-- begin with `make-` means a data structure will be alloc by the constructor
 - begin with nothing means nothing special

 ## aria.asynchronous.scheduler